reframe-hpc/reframe/docs/manpage.rst

      export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH

-   This option can also be set using the :envvar:`RFM_NON_DEFAULT_CRAYPE` environment variable or the :js:attr:`non_default_craype` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_NON_DEFAULT_CRAYPE` environment variable or the :attr:`~config.general.non_default_craype` general configuration parameter.

 .. option:: --purge-env